Bubblin-Superbooks/we/README.md

 ### MANUSCRIPT (this repo)

-The manuscript on this repo has been generated programmatically using [Bookiza Abelone](https://bookiza.io), [h2s](https://github.com/bookiza/h2s) and other few libraries.
+The manuscript on this repo has been generated programmatically using [Bookiza Abelone](https://bookiza.io), [h2s](https://github.com/bookiza/h2s) and other few other sanitization libraries.

 :point_right: The git repo here is the `manuscript` whereas the book is _live_ and served hot on production.
 This difference in the state of work is part of the vocabulary when publishing with Bookiza, note.